cs1302uga/cs1302-minesweeper-alpha/README.md

 System.exit(0);
 ```

-If your program exits with any return codes other than zero (e.g., if your game
+If your program exits from a "game over" with any return codes other than zero
-crashes), then some points will be deducted.
+(e.g., if your game crashes), then some points will be deducted.
+After the program
+terminates, a user should be able to confirm the exit status of `0` using `echo $?`.

 #### Mark Command